 About Kate Allatt

-Marketeer, Mum & former 70 mile-a-week fell runner Kate Allatt (46) suffered a brainstem stroke & locked in syndrome (LIS) when her children were 5, 8 & 10 years old.
-Kate wrote starting writing her now internationally published book ‘Running Free – breaking out of locked in syndrome’ they say she left hospital.
-She won Extraordinary Woman in 2011 and founded and ran her registered digital charity in 2011 – just 3 months after leaving hospital.
+Former 70 mile-a-week fell runner Kate Allatt (47) suffered a brainstem stroke & locked in syndrome (LIS) when her Marketeer, Mum & formerchildren were 5, 8 & 10 years old.
+Kate wrote her now internationally published book ‘Running Free – Breaking out of Locked In Syndrome’ in 2011 .
+She won Extraordinary Woman in 2011 and founded/ran her registered digital charity, just 3 months after leaving hospital in 2011.
+(She was supposed to still be recovering at home!)

-Kate is a tireless, fearless activist, for anyone around the world, who is affected by early LIS.
+She remains a determined, tireless advocate and activist for anyone around the world affected by early LIS.

-She regularly visits patients in the early stages of the condition to help inspire their optimal improvement.
-She’s traveled as far as New York, Poland, Belfast, Finland, Ireland, Europe as well as England, Scotland and Wales.
+Her regular and inspirational visits to patients, in the early stages of the condition, continue to give desperate people the BELIEF to try to improve and break free of LIS.
+Her patient stories of improvement are simply phenomenal.
+So far she has traveled as far as New York, Poland, Belfast, Finland, Ireland, Europe as well as England, Amsterdam, Scotland and Wales.

-It’s not all work!
+But it’s not all work!
 Kate loves being a mum to India, Harvey and Woody and is married to Mark.
-She loves long dog walks in the Peak District & spins three times a week!
+She loves long dog walks in the Peak District & spins three times a week and is an avid amateur photographer!

 BBC Jeremy Vine, BBC Victoria Derbyshire TV, BBC Today, BBC Newsnight, BBC 5 Live, The One Show, This Morning, Good Morning Britain, BBC Breakfast, RTL Germany, ABC Australia, The Times, The Times on Sunday, The Indian Times, Readers Digest, Woman & Home, Woman, The Good housekeeping Guide, BBC World Service, Sky News etc….